TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 ::::::

-From {prf:ref}`Prop:Diagonalizable:SimilarCharpoly` it follows that similar matrices have the same eigenvalues with the same algebraic multiplicities.
+From {prf:ref}`Prop:Diagonalisable:SimilarCharpoly` it follows that similar matrices have the same eigenvalues with the same algebraic multiplicities.

-From {prf:ref}`Prop:Diagonalizable:SimilarEigenvalues` it follows that they also have the same geometric multiplicities.
+From {prf:ref}`Prop:Diagonalisable:SimilarEigenvalues` it follows that they also have the same geometric multiplicities.
 That is, if $\vect{v}_1, \ldots, \vect{v}_m$ are linearly independent eigenvectors of $B$ for the eigenvalue $\lambda_k$, and $A = PBP^{-1}$, then the vectors $P\vect{v}_1, \ldots, P\vect{v}_m$ are linearly independent eigenvectors of $A$.
 <BR>
 And vice versa.

 ::::::{exercise}
-:label: Exc:Diagonalizable:GeomMultForSimilarMatrices
+:label: Exc:Diagonalisable:GeomMultForSimilarMatrices

 Fill in the details of the last remark.